zudsniper/mcp-notifications/docs/USAGE.md

 ## Imgur Image Support

+The `notify` tool supports two ways to include images:

+1. `imageUrl`: For images already available via a URL
+2. `image`: For local image files on your system

-When providing an `imageUrl` to the `notify` tool, the image will be:
+When providing either option, the image will be:
 1. Uploaded to Imgur (if configured)
 2. The Imgur URL will be included in the webhook notification